rafalradx/quotes-mongo-redis/README.md

     DOMAIN=give.me.mongodb.please.net

     ```
+    If this does not work with your provider modify connection string in `connect_mongo.py`
-- For caching DB queries start redis in docker on 6379 port:
+- For caching mongoDB queries start redis in docker on 6379 port:
      ```
      docker run --name redis-cache -p 6379:6379 redis
      ```